Even though it’s 2023, there’s still time to take advantage of the limited-time opportunity, Employee Retention Credit.

 Your business incurred a decline in gross receipts greater than 50% for 2020 and greater than 20% for 2021

 The wages you are relying upon for the Employee Retention Credit were not forgiven under a Paycheck Protection Program (PPP) loan

 For the 2020 tax year, organizations can claim 50% credit of the first $10,000 in qualified wages paid per employee for the entire year.
 For the 2021 tax year, organizations can receive 70% credit of the first $10,000 per employee, per quarter.

 The amount of the forgiveness of a Paycheck Protection Program (PPP) loan

 Shuttered Venue Operators Grants under the Economic Aid to Hard-Hit Small Businesses, Non-Profits, and Venues Act

 Restaurant Revitalization Grants under the American Rescue Plan Act of 2021

-Employers do not have to claim the safe harbor for gross receipts is not required, but employers should be consistent in their application of it.
+Employers do not have to claim the safe harbor for gross receipts but should be consistent in their application of it.